Pasquale Fazio

-Pasquale Fazio (born 10 June 1989) is an Italian football coach and a former right back who is the technical coach for club Monopoli.
+Pasquale Daniele Fazio (born 10 June 1989) is an Italian football coach and a former right back.

-Career
+Playing career

 On 10 July 2019, he signed with Juve Stabia.

-On 16 September 2020 he joined Catanzaro on a 2-year contract.
+On 16 September 2020, he joined Catanzaro on a 2-year contract.

 On 14 August 2023, Fazio moved to Monopoli.

+Coaching career

+After retirement, Fazio remained in Monopoli as a technical collaborator for the first team, then joined Ternana as an Under-17 coach.

+On 16 March 2026, Fazio was promoted as interim head coach of the first team, following the dismissal of Fabio Liverani.